-An applicant can decide to challenge our decision on their planning application.
-Appeals are usually made after an application or other related consents have been refused planning permission, but can also be against a condition(s) of the consent or a non-determination of an application.
+An applicant can appeal our decision on their planning application.
+Appeals are typically made after a refusal, but can also be against specific conditions or if no decision is made.

 How to appeal a planning decision